poLLib/invoice-webapp/README.md

 The API provides endpoints for managing companies and invoices using JSON format.
 You can also use API tool [Swagger](http://localhost:8080/swagger-ui/index.html#/).
 Below is a summary of the available endpoints:

 - **Companies**
-  - `GET /api/persons`: Get all companies.
+  - `GET /api/persons` : Get all companies.
-  - `POST /api/person`: Create a new company.
+  - `POST /api/person` : Create a new company.
-  - `GET /api/person/:id`: Get a single company by ID.
+  - `GET /api/person/:id` : Get a single company by ID.
-  - `PUT /api/person/:id`: Update a company by ID.
+  - `PUT /api/person/:id` : Update a company by ID.
-  - `DELETE /api/person/:id`: Delete a company by ID.
+  - `DELETE /api/person/:id` : Delete a company by ID.
   - `GET /api/persons/statistics` : Get statistics of each company.
+  - `GET /api/persons/total` : Get total number of companies.
+  - `GET /api/identification/:identificationNumber/sales` : Get all sold invoices of single company by its identification number.
+  - `GET /api/identification/:identificationNumber/purchases` : Get all received invoices of single company by its identification number.

 - **Invoices**
-  - `GET /api/invoices`: Get all invoices.
+  - `GET /api/invoices` : Get all invoices.
-  - `POST /api/invoice`: Create a new invoice.
+  - `POST /api/invoice` : Create a new invoice.
-  - `GET /api/invoice/:id`: Get a single invoice by ID.
+  - `GET /api/invoice/:id` : Get a single invoice by ID.
-  - `PUT /api/invoice/:id`: Update an invoice by ID.
+  - `PUT /api/invoice/:id` : Update an invoice by ID.
-  - `DELETE /api/invoice/:id`: Delete an invoice by ID.
+  - `DELETE /api/invoice/:id` : Delete an invoice by ID.
-  - `GET /api/identification/:identificationNumber/sales`: Get all sold invoices of single company by its identification number.
-  - `GET /api/identification/:identificationNumber/purchases`: Get all received invoices of single company by its identification number.
   - `GET /api/invoices/statistics` : Get invoice statistics.

 ## Conclusion